Earth Science News

 Footage showed sheets of rain pouring from roofs during the peak of the cyclone, while huge trees toppled into backyards and roads.

-A section of roof at the Royal Darwin Hospital collapsed, with bricks and debris littering a corridor floor.
+A section of roof at the Royal Darwin Hospital collapsed, leaving bricks and debris littering a corridor floor.

-Fina is now moving offshore toward Western Australia, and forecasts say it may intensify to a category 4 storm.
+Fina is now moving offshore toward Western Australia, and forecasts say it may intensify to a Category 4 storm.

 But weather authorities said Sunday it was unlikely the cyclone would make landfall and would gradually break apart in the coming days.